VizArtPandey/Udacity_Nanodegree_For_Data_Science_With_R/README.md

 **Project 3**

-This project consisted in using Git and GitHub with a simulated workflow to refactor Project 2.
+In this project, we'll be simulating a realistic workflow to refactor your previous BikeShare project using Git.